 Invest in Public Relations

+The easiest/cheapest way is to start with time investments.
 If you don't have at least a crude idea of how to invest the money we have a problem.
 Your freelance business must be scalable, and you need to invest not just time and actual work in it, but also some money to make it happen.
+What is freelance work scaling?
+Also, this is a big subject to touch on in this article, there may be many, many ways to scale a freelance business.
+For example, you could bit more gigs that you can actually chew, and then outsource the actual work to others who don't care about you by-lining the jobs or your brand getting all the credit for it.

 Even if I didn't like the tone of this article too much, it's a good one to start learning the basics of investing: